 For anyone reading this who is new to the fan fiction scene, my advice to you is this: Don't be afraid of it.
 Honestly, writing fan fiction teaches you things about writing that you may never learn without it (I don't really know this, but it's a theory).
 It teaches you characterization, commitment, interaction with your audience.

-And thanks for reading,
+And thanks for reading this,